mercuryoio/BAAS-API/0 Login/README.md

 **Case:**

-User want to by crypto on your side.
+The Customer wants to by crypto on your side.
 User have Mercuryo account.
 Login by uuid. `accept` parameter isn't required becouse uuid have only already registrated users

 **Steps:**

-1. Use  method [`POST /sdk-partner/sign-in`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-SDK-SDKLogin) to initiate login by uuid
+1. Use  method [`POST /sdk-partner/sign-in`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-SDK-SDKLogin) to initiate login by uuid

 | Error  | Text | Description  |
 | ------------- | -------------  | -------------  |